-Though M of ensa is common word, it does not include the idea of a trap which is set; the σκάνδαλον was baited; the word thus suggests an all Turement.
-HA prefers RV. - KJ follows RV a aquellos que; more modern versions use the cause construction employed by M. - HA follows RV paral2 but H destinados.
-The meaning in both instances can be synonymous; 15 in the latter, M seems preferable.
+I Peter 2, 8: RV ginal, but this is Though M of ensa is of a trap which is thus suggests an elef; the σχάνδαλον was baited; the word Turement.
+HA prefers RV. - KJ follows RV a aquellos que; more modern versions use the cause construction employed by M. - HA follows RV para but M destinados.
+The meaning in both instances can be synonymous; in the latter, M seems preferable.
 The fact that they are destinados is, of course, the result of the "voluntas consequens."